-The food we eat is broken down into smaller components that builds our blood and is absorbed by us on a cellular level.
+The food we eat is broken down into smaller components that build our blood and is absorbed by us on a cellular level.
 Our blood then feeds all of our organs and bodily systems, including our heart and mind.

 We are literally walking, talking, living, and breathing food.